Helen of Troy Limited: Company structure

-As of February 28, 2018, the company employed approximately 1,489 full-time employees worldwide.
-The company's US headquarters and Shared Services Center is in a northwest El Paso building, and the company has three distribution facilities in Olive Branch, Mississippi, Southaven, Mississippi, and Arlington, Tennessee.
+As of February 2018, the company employed approximately 1,489 full-time employees worldwide.
+The company's US headquarters and Shared Services Center is in a northwest El Paso building, and the company has distribution facilities in Olive Branch, Mississippi, Southaven, Mississippi, and Arlington, Tennessee.
 The company also has offices in Marlborough, Massachusetts; Boston, Massachusetts; Cortez, Colorado; Bend, Oregon; New York City; Mexico City; Toronto; Sheffield; Bussigny-près-Lausanne; Macau; Shenzhen; and Hong Kong.

 The company contracts with unaffiliated manufacturers, primarily in China and Mexico, to manufacture a significant portion of its finished goods for the Beauty appliances and accessories, Housewares, Healthcare, Water Filtration, and Home Environment product categories.
 The North American region of the grooming, skin and hair care category of the Beauty segment source most of their products from U.S. manufacturers.
 For fiscal years 2018, 2017, and 2016, finished goods manufactured by vendors in Asia comprised approximately 74%, 71%, and 70%, respectively, of total finished goods purchased.